arviz-devs/GSoD/2021/viz_evaluation.md

   you meet the job requirements (described above): publications in data viz, involvement with open source projects...

-* Tentative timeline
+* Tentative Work Plan and timeline

-  Outline of the timeline of your planned work.
+  Outline of your planned work.
+This should include work content and a timeline.